Hundreds of former DOJ employees call on Barr to resign after Flynn decision

 Hundreds of former Justice Department employees called on Attorney General Bill Barr to resign after his decision to move to drop the case against former national security adviser Michael Flynn.

 “I want to make sure that we restore confidence in the system.
 There's only one standard of justice,” Barr told CBS News’ Catherine Herridge last week.
-“And, I believe that ... justice, in this case, requires dismissing the charges against General Flynn.”
+“And, I believe that... justice, in this case, requires dismissing the charges against General Flynn.”

 BARR DEFENDS DOJ DECISION TO DROP CASE AGAINST FLYNN: 'A CRIME CANNOT BE ESTABLISHED HERE'